Gremsy/T3V3-Firmware/README.md

   + C2 button press hold > 2 seconds.
 Turn off Gimbal.
 - Refer to: https://www.youtube.com/watch?v=p9fpLAZofRc&t=7s

+## Control gimbal mode with Herelink with Pixhawk Flight Controler.
-## use S.Bus signal output from the Herelink for simultaneous control of Autopilot, Gimbal and camera as well.
+Use S.Bus signal output from the Herelink for simultaneous control of Autopilot, Gimbal and camera as well.
 - In Single mode
   + Scroll wheel controls the TILT or PAN axis (Channel 10) + Top button (Right) controls the Gimbal mode including 3 states (Toggle PAN or TILT and Reset Position) (Channel 9)